yakuza8/bayesian-inference/README.md

 ### Network Node
 Single unit in the network representing a random variable in the uncertain world.
-It has the following fields:
+It has the following fields expected by constructor:
 * node_name: Random variable name which will be the node name in the network
 * random_variables: List of available values of random variable in string format
 * predecessors: Parents of the random variable in the network as a list of string where each item